Orthogonal Statistical Learning: Instantiating the Main Results: Plug-In Empirical Risk Minimization

 \subsection{Slow Rates and Variance Penalization}

-We now turn to the slow rate regime of \pref{ssec:orthogonal_slow_rate}, where the loss is not necessarily strongly convex in the prediction.
-In this setting we prove upper bounds on the generalization error of a variance penalized version of the plug-in ERM algorithm.
-Our main result is a slow rate that scales favorably with the variance of the loss rather than the range, and that is robust to nuisance estimation error.
-The basic algorithm we analyze first estimates the nuisance parameter, then estimates the optimal loss value $\mu^{\star}\ldef{}\inf_{\theta\in\target}\poprisk(\theta,g_0)$ using auxiliary samples, and finally performs plug-in empirical risk minimization with an empirical variance penalty which is centered using the estimate for $\mu^{\star}$.
-To simplify notation, we assume for this result that $\abs*{S}=3n$ and is partitioned equal splits $S=S_1\cup{}S_2\cup{}S_3$.
+We now turn to the slow rate regime from \pref{ssec:orthogonal_slow_rate}, where the loss is not necessarily strongly convex in the prediction.
+We prove upper bounds on the generalization error of a variance penalized version of the plug-in ERM algorithm.
+Our main result gives a slow rate that scales with the variance of the loss rather than the range, and is robust to nuisance estimation error.
+The basic algorithm we analyze first estimates the nuisance parameter, then estimates the optimal loss value $\mu^{\star}\ldef{}\inf_{\theta\in\target}\poprisk(\theta,g_0)$ using auxiliary samples, and finally performs plug-in empirical risk minimization with an empirical variance penalty which is centered using the estimate for $\mu^{\star}$. \revoneedit{See \pref{alg:variance_penalization} in \pref{app:additional_algorithms} for a full description.} To simplify notation, we assume that $\abs*{S}=3n$ and is partitioned equal splits $S=S_1\cup{}S_2\cup{}S_3$.
 Define the variance of the loss at $(\besttwo,\gtone)$ via